bingeli1212/nitrile-preview/doc/DOC-diagram.md

   current point, and then travel for one more unit length.
 If it is to make a right turn, then set the angle to a negative number.

++ [clock:30,1]

+  This is to create a new point that is relative to the current point or last direction in the clockwise direction and for a given distance.

 + [flip:5,5]

   This is to construct a new point that is the mirror image of the